Why do I need to take nitrates?

 How do nitrates work?

 Nitrates are a vasodilator.
 Vasodilators widen (dilate) the blood vessels, improving blood flow and allowing more oxygen-rich blood to reach the heart muscle.
-Nitrates also relax the veins.
-If less blood is returning to the heart from the arms and legs, it eases the workload on the heart.
+Nitrates also relax the veins to ease the workload on the heart when blood is returning to the heart from the arms and legs.

 How much do I take?